 L.3.2.5 Good advice on ISO and IEC processes

-Providing advice to the chair, project leaders, and convenors on the ISO/IEC Directives and in particular the procedures associated with the progression of projects.
+Providing advice to the Chair, Project Leaders, and Convenors on the ISO/IEC Directives and in particular the procedures associated with the progression of projects.
 Contacting any subcommittees and working group regarding their activities.

 L.3.2.6 Connecting and networking

-Working in close liaison with the chair of the committee or convenor of the working group.
+Working in close liaison with the Chair of the committee or Convenor of the working group.
 Maintaining close contact with the ISO/CS or IEC/CO and with the members of the committee or working group regarding its activities.
-Maintaining close contact with the secretary of any parent committee.
+Maintaining close contact with the Secretary/Committee Manager of any parent committee.

 L.3.2.7 Proactive follow up of actions